-This why seeking professional help as soon as possible is recommended.
+Developing Whiplash after an injury accident is very common.
+This is why seeking a doctor for a physical examination immediately following an accident is recommended.
 For example, Mark A Silverman DC for chiropractic care.
-Silverman Chiropractic • Silverman Clínica de Accidentes ™ is South Florida’s leading chiropractic and rehab facility.
+Silverman Chiropractic and Rehabilitation Center in Miami is South Florida’s leading chiropractic and rehab facility.

 Every whiplash patient is different which is why it is important not to generalize a whiplash treatment.
-Each professional will have a different plan of action for a person’s whiplash injury.
+Each professional will have a list of whiplash treatment options and offer a custom recovery plan for each person’s whiplash injury.

-Your chiropractor will most like like address when the pain started, what exactly was done to your neck if the pain travels to other parts of your body, and anything that will reduce or the make the pain worse.
+Your chiropractor will most likely address when and where the pain started, what exactly was done to your neck if the pain travels to other parts of your body, and anything that will reduce or the make the pain worse.

 Remember, chiropractors are conservative care doctors, they do not include drugs or surgery in their practice.
 If you need further assistance that includes more care, for example, a neck fracture or indication of a disease, the chiropractor will refer you to a medical doctor or expert.